LUX · Learn

 The Founding Voices initiative

 If you do, you become a Founding Voice.
-The first wave of LUX subscribers who carry the architecture forward in public.
+The first wave of LUX members who carry the record forward in public.

 What you get